redux-saga/redux-saga-devtools/README.md

 **this is still a WIP**

+## How does it relate to other Redux devtools?

+This should be of course endup as a browser extension (chrome, firefox).
+But also intended to release as a themable React Component
+(or many React Components, one per view) so it can be embedded in other Redux devtools (redux-devtools-extension, reactotron)

-You can see how to use by consulting the examples.
-To play with you can start the 2 included demos.
+For instance there is no final app or npm package.
+You can see how it's used to use by consulting the examples.
+To play with you can start the
+2 included demos.

 - `npm run counter` : cancellable counter counter example